mxagoraris/FamaAndFrenchFactorsModels/README.md

 E(R) = rf + beta (rm - rf)
 Where: rf is the risk free rate
        beta is the systematic risk
-       rm-rf is the risk premium
+       rm-rf is the risk premiums

 Fama and French Factors Model